PrinceOfBorgo/picoCTF2018-Magic_Padding_Oracle/README.md

 # picoCTF2018 - Magic Padding Oracle
 ## Text
 > Can you help us retreive the flag from this crypto service?
-Connect with nc 2018shell.picoctf.com 24933.
+Connect with `nc 2018shell.picoctf.com 24933`.
 We were able to recover some [Source](https://github.com/PrinceOfBorgo/picoCTF2018-Magic_Padding_Oracle/blob/master/pkcs7.py) Code.

 Port may be different.